Growing A Generous Family

 - First, family giving provides a common ground for all because most families admittedly don’t have all the answers for where to give, how to give, and how to get results.

 - Second, because of this common ground, there is a shared conversation that allows families to learn together.

 - Third, in the process of the shared conversation, there is an opportunity: (a) to increase communication, (b) talk about values, (c) work through disagreements (d) build trust (e) grow in accountability.

 Ultimately, family giving is the platform for helping a family become a “team” around a shared set of values and mission.
 All will own it, and all can communicate it to subsequent generations.

 A word to the wise: often this kind of family communication around a set of values, vision and mission must be facilitated.
 Rodney Zeeb of the Heritage Institute notes that families may have dominant personalities that tend to not produce the involvement of the entire family.
 A facilitator can help bring about the participating of the entire family in the process.

 In working with families over the years now, we’ve seen the power of working with families and the idea of transformational generosity.
 It is a necessary and intentional conversation.
-It is why we started a consulting arm called Generous Life whose tag line is “to make generosity generational.”
+It is why we started professionally consulting with families “to make generosity generational.”